-Financial instruments that potentially subject the Company to concentration of credit risk consist of cash and cash equivalents.
-At December 31, 2019, most of the Company's funds are invested with a registered investment manager and custodied at one financial institution, with working capital kept at a separate financial institution, and account balances may at times exceed federally insured limits.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, cash equivalents and short-term investments.
+At December 31, 2019 and September 30, 2020, most of the Company's funds are invested with a registered investment manager and custodied at one financial institution, with working capital kept at a separate financial institution, and account balances may at times exceed federally insured limits.
 Management believes that the Company is not exposed to significant credit risk due to the financial strength of the depository institutions where the funds are held.